pixelpusher/liveprinter/README.md

 ## Who is behind this

-This project was started by [Evan Raskob](http://pixelist.info), [artist, livecoder and Lecturer at Goldsmiths University](https://www.youtube.com/playlist?list=PLuA35183Y-6-kdqw70KCm4knSm4lvvicu) (previously  at the Royal College of Art in London), and part-time PhD student in arts and Computational Technology also at Goldsmiths.
-This project is the main practice part of his ongoing PhD study.
-If you'd like to get in touch, please email him at e.raskob@gold.ac.uk.
+This project was started by [Evan Raskob](http://pixelist.info), [artist, livecoder and Course Leader for BSc Computer Science at UAL](https://www.youtube.com/playlist?list=PLuA35183Y-6-kdqw70KCm4knSm4lvvicu) (previously at Goldsmiths and the Royal College of Art in London), and PhD in arts and Computational Technology from Goldsmiths Department of Computing.
+If you'd like to get in touch, please email him at evan.raskob@arts.ac.uk.